EUROYoung/euroyoung.github.io/_pages/speakers/speaker4.md

   <h1>M. Grazia Speranza</h1>
   <h2>University of Brescia, Italy</h2>

 M. Grazia Speranza is full professor of Operations Research at the University of Brescia.
-She was President of the _International Federation of Operational Research Societies (IFORS)_, of the association of _European Operational Research Societies (EURO)_ and of the _Transportation Science and Logistics (TSL)_ society of _INFORMS_.
+She was President of the <em>International Federation of Operational Research Societies (IFORS)</em>, of the association of <em>European Operational Research Societies (EURO)</em> and of the <em>Transportation Science and Logistics (TSL)</em> society of <em>INFORMS</em>.

 Grazia’s research is in the area of mixed integer programming and combinatorial optimization, with a focus on applications to transportation and logistics.
 She is author of more than 200 papers.
-She is currently a member of the advisory board of editors for _Transportation Science_, editor of the series _EURO Advanced Tutorials in Operational Research_, and a member of the editorial boards of the _EURO Journal on Transportation and Logistics_, _International Transactions in Operational Research_, and _4OR_.
+She is currently a member of the advisory board of editors for <em>Transportation Science</em>, editor of the series <em>EURO Advanced Tutorials in Operational Research</em>, and a member of the editorial boards of the <em>EURO Journal on Transportation and Logistics</em>, <em>International Transactions in Operational Research</em>, and <em>4OR</em>.

-Grazia is cited in the _“World’s 2% Top Scientists” ranking_.
-She is also recognized as one of the _Top 100 Italian Women in STEM_.
-She was awarded with the _Laurea honoris causa_ by the University of Freiburg, Switzerland.
-She is a member of the _Academy of Sciences_ of the University of Bologna and was awarded as an Italian Knowledge Leader by the Convention Bureau Italia.
-In 2024 she received the _EURO Gold medal_ and was nominated _INFORMS Fellow_.  <p><strong>Talk Title</strong>: <em>"To be added"</em></p>
+Grazia is cited in the <em>“World’s 2% Top Scientists” ranking</em>.
+She is also recognized as one of the <em>Top 100 Italian Women in STEM</em>.
+She was awarded with the <em>Laurea honoris causa</em> by the University of Freiburg, Switzerland.
+She is a member of the <em>Academy of Sciences</em> of the University of Bologna and was awarded as an Italian Knowledge Leader by the Convention Bureau Italia.
+In 2024 she received the <em>EURO Gold medal</em> and was nominated <em>INFORMS Fellow</em>.

+<p><strong>Talk Title</strong>: <em>"To be added"</em></p>

   <p>To be added..</p>